TheoBurton/Daily-Planner/README.md

 ## License

-PLease refer to the License agreement in the repository root.
+Please refer to the License agreement in the repository root.